Robbo (video game): Gameplay

 The game's design was partly inspired by Boulder Dash, but with the gravity aspect removed.
 The player controls the titular little robot through a series of planets (56 in the original Atari version), each being a vertically-scrolling maze filled with various objects and obstacles.
-The goal of each level is to collect a preset number of bolts scattered around (there could be extra bolts on the map, and bolts could also be acquired from random item generators), and then reach a capsule that takes the hero to the next planet.
+The goal of each level is to collect all bolts scattered around, and then reach a capsule that takes the hero to the next planet.
 On his way Robbo must avoid deadly obstacles that include moving creatures, laser turrets, and large magnets.
 Various items can be found, including keys that open doors, bullets that kill enemies and destroy impassable walls of rubble, crates that can be pushed, bombs that explode upon being shot, and mirrors that teleport the hero around the level.

 Development and release

 Robbo was designed and programmed by Polish programmer Janusz Pelc in 1989 for the Atari 8-bit computers, and was the first product of the company Laboratorium Komputerowe Avalon, which he established together with his school mate Tomasz Pazdan that same year in Rzeszów; both were 19 years old and had just passed the matura.
-A demo version was also published, as an advertisement for both the game and the company, that contained 4 unique levels, and listed addresses of Avalon's software distributors that sold Robbo.
+A demo version was also published, as an advertisement for both the game and the company, that contained 4 unique levels, and listed addresses of Avalon's software distributors that were selling Robbo.

-The game's initial release announced a contest in the on-screen manual, in which the first five players that finished Robbo and sent description of the ending sequence to Avalon, would receive the company's next game as a prize.
-By 1991, the company received a few thousand solutions.
+The initial release or Robbo announced a contest in the on-screen manual.
+The first five players who mailed a description of the game's ending sequence to Avalon would be rewarded with the company's next game.
+By 1991, Avalon received a few thousand solutions.

 Pelc created a construction kit called Robbo Konstruktor, published by Avalon in December 1990 in a bundle with another game Lasermania.
 The utility allowed to edit level layouts and save them as standalone games.
 This led to a large number of different Robbo games being created on the Atari by enthusiasts, with new versions still surfacing as of April 2016.